ENGINEER-LUMZ/Free-to-Paid-Conversion-Rate-Analysis-for-365-Data-science/README.md

 The count of these durations, or alternatively, the number of students who have made a purchase.

 Named the field av_watch_purch.

+The dataset I worked with includes three tables storing information about students’ registration dates, engagement dates, and subscription purchase dates.

+The interpretation of the metrics obtained has also been attached in a word ducument file.
+In it shed more light on the analysis.